What Is a Deployment Script? deploy.sh Examples and Best Practices

 for service in "${SERVICES[@]}"; do

-docker build -t $REGISTRY/$service:$TAG \
+docker build -t "$REGISTRY/$service:$TAG" -f "./$service/Dockerfile" "./$service"

-docker push $REGISTRY/$service:$TAG
+docker push "$REGISTRY/$service:$TAG"

 done